aneldev/dynadux/doc/Sections.md

 }
 ```

-Through the `storeState` getter you can get the State of the Store.
+Through the `storeState` getter, you can get the State of the Store.
 That means that you can access one level up data are unknown for the Section.
-In some cases, this might be needed.
+In some cases, this maybe needed.

 Keep in mind that accessing the Store's State makes the Section dependent on the app's State.
 Keeping Section decoupled from the Store's state makes it reusable in other apps.